HassanHabibTahir/learnNextjs/README.md

 - Static Exports
 - TypeScript Support

+## why would you use SSR?.

+Improved SEO
+Faster Load Times

 ## Next.js vs Gatsby vs create-react-app

 Next.js, Gatsby, and create-react-app are amazing tools we can use to power our applications.